HeapsIO/heaps-doc/H2D-Introduction.md

     }
 }
 ```
 Of course all you get to see here is a black screen or window with no content.
-Thus to create content an instance of a class (an object) must be added that inherits from `h2d.Object`.
+Thus to create content an instance of a class (an object) must be added that inherits from `h2d.Object` (to make 2D content).

 ## Adding content
 There are many classes to choose from that all inherit from `h2d.Object` (see the [API](https://heaps.io/api/h2d/Object.html)).
 Therefore in the next sample we revisit the code of the ["Hello World" sample](Hello World) and add a bitmap.
 Two objects now make up the content here: `h2d.Text` and `h2d.Bitmap` (and as said, both are `h2d.Object`s).
+The bitmap requires a tile (`h2d.Tile`) as graphical resource (which will be explained in a later section).
+Here we can generate the needed tile from code using `fromColor(...)`.

 ```haxe
     class Main extends hxd.App {